influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/query_language/continuous_queries.md

 * Create a CQ with a 30 minute `GROUP BY time()` interval that runs every 30 minutes and computes the query for all `GROUP BY time()` intervals within the last hour:

     ```sql
-> CREATE CONTINUOUS QUERY vampires_1 ON transylvania RESAMPLE FOR 60m BEGIN SELECT count(dracula) INTO vampire_populations_1 FROM raw_vampires GROUP BY time(30m) END
+> CREATE CONTINUOUS QUERY "vampires_1" ON "transylvania" RESAMPLE FOR 60m BEGIN SELECT count("dracula") INTO "vampire_populations_1" FROM "raw_vampires" GROUP BY time(30m) END
     ```

     InfluxDB runs `vampires_1` every 30 minutes (the same interval as the `GROUP BY time()` interval) and it computes two queries per run: